Resident Assistant Selection

 Can I take a night class every day?

-Can I be an Orientation Leader and an RA?
+Can I be an Orientation Leader and be an RA?

 Yes!
-A student can be an RA and also be an OL.
+A student can be an RA and be an OL.
 If you choose to be both an OL and an RA, please understand the demands it places on you throughout the summer.
 Orientation is a busy time, as well is RA Training & Opening.
-There will be very little down time from the end of OL expectations to the beginning of RA expectations.
+There will be very little downtime from the end of OL expectations to the beginning of RA expectations.

 Yes!
 We encourage students involved in a variety of areas to become RAs.
-There are many RAs on staff who are involved in Greek Life.
-However, please note that new RAs cannot go through New Member Education for a Greek organization in their first semester of being an RA.
-For example, if a new RA for the fall wishes to join a Greek organization, they would need to complete the New Member Education process in the spring semester.
+There are many RAs on staff who are involved in Fraternity or Sorority Life.
+However, please note that new RAs cannot go through New Member Education for a Fraternity or Sorority in their first semester of being an RA.
+For example, if a new RA for the fall wishes to join a Fraternity or Sorority, they would need to complete the New Member Education process in the spring semester.

 Will I have time for myself and to spend time with my friends?